...Download ReGlobalization White Paper

 Insightful leaders need to have optionality in place for your key business drivers.
 Finding new sources of components and materials is one thing.
 Finding new markets for your products could be tougher.

-But the time has come for leaders to prepare.
+But the time has come for leaders to prepare for the China decoupling.
 After all, depending upon tomorrow’s news, you might not have a choice.